TechxArtisanStudio/Openterface/docs/faq/minikvm/op-minikvm.md

 ??? warning "Privacy & Security: Be cautious when using third-party host app"
     As our project is open source, you may find alternative versions of host applications compatible with our Mini-KVM developed by others.
 While these can offer additional features, please ensure you review their security and privacy practices. **The Openterface Team cannot guarantee or be responsible for the safety of third-party applications**.

+#### Why do features differ across different host apps? {: #host-app-differences }

+Our dev team actively maintains host applications for **macOS, Linux, Windows, and Android**, but due to platform-specific challenges and limited resources, **development progress varies**.
+That means some features might appear first on one platform and take longer to arrive on others.

+We're doing our best to **sync feature development across all platforms**, but it’s a work in progress.

+Your feedback plays a big role in shaping our development roadmap — whether through our [community](/community/) or [GitHub repository](https://github.com/openterface).
+Every suggestion helps us prioritize what matters most to you!

+If you're a developer, your contributions are incredibly valuable — and we’d love your help in speeding up the process!

+#### Which host app currently offers the best experience? {: #best-host-app }

+As of **March 2025**, the **Qt-based host apps for Windows and Linux** offer the **most comprehensive feature set** overall.
+The **macOS version** stands out for its **smoothest and most refined user experience**, thanks to deeper system integration and UI enhancements.
+The **Android app** is a convenient option on the go, with more features steadily catching up.

 #### Is there a web app I can use on Chrome or other platforms? {: #host-app-chromeos }

 Yes!
 One of our awesome community members, [Kashall](https://github.com/kashalls/openterface-viewer/), built **a lightweight open-source web app** you can use directly in your browser: [openterface-viewer.pages.dev](openterface-viewer.pages.dev).
 It’s not yet part of our official documentation, but our dev team gave it a spin and found it solid, easy to use, and super handy — especially on Chrome or when you want something quick and browser-based.
 Give it a try!